briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 | U+0582     | ւ         |

-Saving each of these code points directly into memory starting at address 1000, we'd get something like this (assuming little-endian):
+Saving each of these code points directly into memory starting at address 1000, we'd get something like this (assuming little-endian byte order):

 | Address | Value (hex) | Character |
 |---------|-------------|-----------|